Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Markov Decision Processes

 Solving the fixed point problem defined by \eqref{eq:bellman_operator_v} requires surmounting the fact that this expression is defined for {each $\bbx \in \ccalX$}, which for continuous $\ccalX\subset \reals^p$ has \emph{infinitely many} unknowns.
-This phenomenon is one example of Bellman's curse of dimensionality \citep{Bellman:1957}, and it is frequently sidestepped by parameterizing the value function {using} a finite linear \citep{tsitsiklis1997analysis,melo2008analysis} or nonlinear \citep{bhatnagar2009convergent} basis expansion.
-Such methods {have} paved the way for the recent success of neural networks in value function-based approaches to MDPs \citep{mnih2013playing}{, but combining TD learning with different parameterizations may cause divergence \citep{Baird95residualalgorithms,tsitsiklis1997analysis}: in} general, the representation must be tied to the stochastic update \citep{jong2007model} to ensure both the parameterization and the stochastic process are stable.
+This phenomenon is one example of Bellman's curse of dimensionality \cite{Bellman:1957}, and it is frequently sidestepped by parameterizing the value function {using} a finite linear \cite{tsitsiklis1997analysis,melo2008analysis} or nonlinear \cite{bhatnagar2009convergent} basis expansion.
+Such methods {have} paved the way for the recent success of neural networks in value function-based approaches to MDPs{, but combining TD learning with different parameterizations may cause divergence \cite{Baird95residualalgorithms}: in} general, the representation must be tied to the stochastic update \cite{jong2007model} to ensure both are stable.

 {\bf Contributions } Our main result is a memory-efficient, non-parametric{,} stochastic method that converges to the Bellman fixed point almost surely when it belongs to a reproducing kernel Hilbert space (RKHS).
-Our approach is to reformulate \eqref{eq:bellman_value} as a compositional stochastic program (Section \ref{subsec:opt}), a topic studied in operations research \citep{shapiro2014lectures} and probability \citep{Korostelev,konda2004convergence}.
-These problems motivate stochastic \emph{quasi-gradient} (SQG) methods which use two time-scale stochastic approximation to mitigate the fact that the objective's stochastic gradient is biased with respect to its average \citep{ermoliev1983stochastic}.
-Here, we use SQG for policy evaluation in infinite MDPs (finite MDPs addressed in \citep{bhatnagar2009convergent,sutton2009convergent}).
+The hypothesis that the value function belongs to a RKHS restricts the relationship between rewards and value to be smooth (see Assumption \ref{as:mean_variance_frechet} [cf. \eqref{eq:td_lipschitz}] ), i.e., large changes in rewards yield large changes in value., {which holds, for instance, when the reward is a potential or navigation function \cite{rimon1992exact,ngicml1999}.
+Such specifications are known to interact favorably in controller design from a dynamical systems perspective.} We reformulate \eqref{eq:bellman_value} as a compositional stochastic program (Section \ref{subsec:opt}), a topic studied in operations research \cite{shapiro2014lectures} and probability \cite{Korostelev}.
+These problems motivate stochastic \emph{quasi-gradient} (SQG) methods, i.e., two time-scale approaches, to mitigate the fact that the objective's stochastic gradient requires evaluating an expectation \cite{ermoliev1983stochastic}.